 Taking the road less travelled: Funding without banks

-If you’ve gone to multiple banks and they’ve continuously said “no”, it might be time to seek alternative funding options.
+If you’ve gone to multiple banks and they’ve continuously said “no”, it might be time to seek alternative lending options.
 The goal of a small business loan is to create an initial cash flow or build working capital, and can be difficult to qualify for.
 Small business founders in this situation can, however, turn to a number of non-traditional options for funding; here are a few examples, keeping in mind, this is just the tip of the iceberg!

 Crowdfunding leverages the power of the internet to spread the word of your business to a large group of like-minded people who believe in your product.
-This method of funding dates back to 2006: IndieGogo launched a year later and Kickstarter a short while after.
+This method of alternative lending dates back to 2006: IndieGogo launched a year later and Kickstarter a short while after.
 On average, a successful crowdfunding campaign can bring in about $7000 in about 9 weeks—which is quite a bit of capital in a short time!

 Family and friends

 If you can’t sell your business idea to your friends and family, how are you going to sell it to the rest of the world?
 Many founders turn to friends and family for lines of credit and loans when the banks turn them down.
 These types of loans are usually positioned as pre-seed round, or bridge round funding, which can then convert to equity further down the line.

 Similar to crowdfunding, peer-to-peer lending leverages the power of the internet once again to secure funding.
 The idea behind this method is to use a group of similar-minded entrepreneurs to contribute small amounts to your business, often through a network such as Upstart (recommended for those with limited credit history) and Funding Circle (designed for small businesses).